 - Visitor ID procedures; and

 - Secure shred bins and proper disposal of Personal Data.

-Physical access to the MedNetworx offices (including the offices located at 12700 Park Central Drive, Suite 800, Dallas, Texas; 7777 Forest Lane, Suite C-575, Dallas, Texas; Lithia Springs Data Center (375 Riverside Parkway Lithia Springs, GA 30122) and the Allen Data Center (900 Venture Drive, Allen, Texas) is continuously documented.
-Access reports are generated monthly and emailed to email@example.com.
-The monthly access reports are reviewed on the last Friday of each month by the MedNetworx Security Team.
-Access logs are then saved to the MedNetworx Physical Access Log folder on Neoshare.
+Physical access to the MedNetworx offices (including the offices located at 12700 Park Central Drive, Suite 1050, Dallas, Texas; 7777 Forest Lane, Suite C-575, Dallas, Texas; Lithia Springs Data Center (375 Riverside Parkway Lithia Springs, GA 30122) and the Allen Data Center (900 Guardian Way, Allen, Texas) is continuously documented.
+Access reports are generated monthly.

 8.0 Data Access

 Personal Data must be available to Data Subjects for their review and update by one of the following methods.
 Please note that the Direct Method, described below, is the preferred method.

 Indirect: Indirect methods include an email alias to which Data Subjects can submit requests to update their Personal Data or their preferences or a phone number that the Data Subject can call.